 You likely have some gold sitting around.
 Maybe it is old jewelry that you no longer like, or perhaps it was a gift from someone you have negative (or complicated) feelings about.
 Perhaps you have some old gold coins you inherited, or even gold dental work sitting in the back of a drawer!

 Should I sell my gold?
+Is selling gold for cash worth it?

 If you have to ask — yes, sell your gold!
 Again, it is better to have cash that you very much need now to pay essential bills like rent, a car note, or utilities — instead of gold coins, gold jewelry, bullion or scrap sitting in a drawer, or safety deposit box.